DroidDrone/DroidDrone/README.md

 ## Install and configure

-You have to install the [Flight](https://github.com/IvanSchulz/DroidDrone/blob/master/Flight/release/Flight-release.apk?raw=true) and [Control](https://github.com/IvanSchulz/DroidDrone/blob/master/Control/release/Control-release.apk?raw=true) apps on the phones.
+You have to install the Flight and Control apps on the phones, download these on the [Releases](https://github.com/IvanSchulz/DroidDrone/releases) page.

 Flight app controls your drone via MSP commands, so you need to change your receiver type to MSP in your INAV or Betaflight configurator:

 ![Receiver](https://github.com/IvanSchulz/DroidDrone/blob/master/Resources/Screenshots/Scr_receiver.JPG?raw=true)